 6 Weeks, 6 Picture Books: Online

 Are you a writer who loves picture books?
 In this six-week online course, we will explore the art of writing for the picture book format.
 The main goal of this generative course will be to produce six new picture book manuscripts (up to 800 words).
-Students will need access to a public library with a good children’s picture book collection.
-We will review the essentials of picture book writing—format and storyboarding; language, rhythm, and sound; writing for page turns; and 32-page structure.
+We will review the essentials of picture book writing—format and storyboarding; language, rhythm and sound; writing for page turns; and 32-page structure.
 Each week will include a short lecture on a particular aspect of picture book writing, with a close look at selected books in which we focus on writing elements and the interplay of text and pictures.
 Each week you will complete exercises, tackle writing assignments in response to prompts, engage in craft discussions, and offer feedback on classmate stories.
 Students should expect to devote 4-5 hours/week to this class.
 Note: Prior to the start of the course, students will receive an email with titles of instructor-selected books to be discussed in each lesson.
 Students are encouraged to access and read those picture books before that lesson.
 Students should also aim to borrow many picture books (published within the last ten years) to have on hand during the course.

 *NOTE that while our handy dandy "Schedule" tab states a 6-7pm class time, there are actually no live meetings for this class!
 Weekly lessons and assignments open each Wednesday.
 Students will receive an invitation to Wet Ink, our online class platform, before 5pm on the first day of class.